Fcmam5/state-of-dz-swe-2024/website/docs/insights/open-source.md

 ## Algerians' Contributions to Open Source

-Even if Algerians have been contributing to large and established Open Source projects, the number of engineers contributing is still low.
-More engineers and developers need and have to get involved into Open Source if they want better work opportunities.
+Even if Algerians have been working on large and established Open Source projects, the number of engineers contributing is still low.
+More engineers and developers need to get involved into Open Source if they aspire to better work opportunities.

 :::info
 Did you know that Algerians made major contributions and their code is running on another planet not only earth?